 The arbitrator is usually a retired judge or experienced labor lawyer.
 Unions or management may utilize bargaining representatives or labor relations specialists, but research shows that lawyers obtain better results in arbitration.
 The focus is on the interpretation of the CBA, especially in a particular facility given existing workplace conditions.

 Arbitration is an important and rapidly developing field of law, business, and daily life.
-Preprinted arbitration clauses are ubiquitous.
-Look at the fine print the next time you buy a phone or a computer, or any number of other things.
-Chances are good that the means of resolving disputes in arbitration.
 Less than two percent of federal actions end in jury trials.
-Mediation and arbitration are now a necessary part of the lawyer’s toolkit.
+Mediation and arbitration programs are now a necessary part of the lawyer’s toolkit.
 In the age of the pandemic, they are being done successfully online.
-Below are a few well-regarded works to help deepen and diversify your understanding of arbitration.